Meet Lynn O’Shaughnessy

 I am a proud native of St. Louis.
 I started college 1 1/2 blocks away from my house at the University of Missouri, St. Louis.
 Thanks to the encouragement from a professor at UMSL, I switched my major from history to journalism and transferred to the University of Missouri in Columbia, where I graduated from the nation’s oldest journalism school.
 One of my proudest professional moments was giving the commencement speech for the journalism school graduates at my alma mater.

 My son Ben graduated from Beloit College with a bachelor’s degree in mathematics and a minor in studio art in 2014.
 Ben graduated in June 2015 with his master’s degree in education from the Denver Teacher Residency program.
 He taught math at a high school in the Denver Public School system.
-He is now taking a sabbatical at a Buddhist monastery in New Mexico.
+He is now living and working at a Zen Buddhist community near Middlebury, VT.

-My daughter Caitlin graduated from Juniata College in 2011 with a degree in Spanish and entrepreneurship and until recently was the marketing director of a toy company in San Diego.
-She has started an online company, MaxableSpace.com, for homeowners who are interested in building alternative dwelling units (granny flats).
+My daughter Caitlin graduated from Juniata College in 2011 with a degree in Spanish and entrepreneurship and was formerly the marketing director of a toy company in San Diego.
+Now in the Silicon Valley, Caitlin launched a start-up, MaxableSpace.com, for homeowners who need help designing and building accessory dwelling units (granny flats) in California.
+Her company operates in San Diego, Los Angeles and the San Francisco Bay Area.